 Here is an example where the TC can be restored: 1 2 3 4 x x 7 8 x 10 11 12 13 14 15…

 In this example, timecodes are inconsistent between frames 4 - 7 and 8 - 10.
 In both cases, maximum inconsistency does not exceed 3 frames (7–4=3 and 10–8=2) and the number of consistent timecodes does not exceed 2.
 As a result, this timecode inconsistency is ignored, and the capture session continues with no TC break; the consistent timecodes are generated.

 Coding Scheme Settings in Standalone Mode

-The "Standalone" template type means the file-based workflow, when recording is performed into the files on the hard disks with no database connection.
+The "Standalone" template type means that only media files will be created on the hard disks with no registration in MAM systems.
 Any number of the output streams, formats and files can be supported in standalone mode.
 All the encoder parameters should be set individually for each encoder and wrapper.

-Press the "Add" button to add new video, audio and data codecs to be used by the current template for the recording session.
-The list with all available codecs will appear:
+Press the "Add" button to add a new video, audio and data codecs to be used by the current template for the recording session.
+The list with all compatible codecs will appear: